rlewkowicz/mmagic/docker/README.md

 ```

 **Note**:
+Prior documentation used pytorch images.
+Refer to prior commits if needed.
 Versions defined in this [Dockerfile](Dockerfile) is not up-to-date.
 If you use this Dockerfile in your project, you probably want to make some updates.
 Feel free to submit an issue or PR for the update.